Agentic AI for ISAC: Analysis, Framework, and Case Study: Introduction

 \section{Introduction}

 With the rapid evolution of communication technologies and the widespread deployment of radar systems, wireless spectrum resources have become increasingly scarce.
-In this case, integrated sensing and communication (ISAC) has emerged to improve spectrum efficiency and has been considered one of the most promising technologies in the sixth-generation (6G) era~\cite{Zhu2025}.
-Specifically, by operating at higher frequency bands with wider bandwidths and larger antenna arrays, 6G systems integrate high-precision communication and high-resolution sensing within a unified framework so that both functions can complement and reinforce each other.
+In this case, integrated sensing and communication (ISAC) has emerged to improve spectrum efficiency and has been considered one of the most promising technologies in the sixth-generation (6G) era~\cite{Qaisar2026}.
+By integrating communication and sensing within a unified framework, 6G systems can support both high-quality communication and high-resolution sensing.
 According to recent forecasts, the global ISAC market reached 3.54 billion in 2024 and is expected to grow to 12.5 billion by 2035\footnote{https://www.wiseguyreports.com/reports/integrated-sensing-and-communication-isac-market}.
-The rapid expansion of the market reflects the growing demand for advanced ISAC systems and indicates that future ISAC development will move toward higher intelligence and greater comprehensiveness.
-In this case, it is essential to find a feasible and effective approach to drive the evolution of ISAC systems.
+This trend reflects the growing demand for intelligent ISAC systems.
+Therefore, it is essential to identify effective approaches for advancing ISAC development.

-However, conventional artificial intelligence (AI) approaches alone are insufficient to address the complex decision-making demands of future ISAC systems operating in highly dynamic and challenging environments~\cite{Cui2025}.
-For example, although deep reinforcement learning (DRL) algorithms are widely used in ISAC systems, they typically suffer from limited generalization capabilities, which constrains their cross-domain decision-making with changing application demands and dynamic wireless environments.
-Moreover, while emerging large language models (LLMs) have remarkable generative and reasoning capabilities, they are vulnerable to hallucinations that compromise the reliability of their decisions.
-Therefore, there is an urgent need for a new AI paradigm that can align with the ISAC evolution.
+However, conventional artificial intelligence (AI) approaches alone are insufficient to address the complex decision-making requirements of future ISAC systems in highly dynamic environments~\cite{Cui2025}.
+For example, although deep reinforcement learning (DRL) has been widely applied in ISAC systems, its limited generalization capability restricts adaptation to changing tasks and wireless environments.
+Moreover, although large language models (LLMs) possess strong generative and reasoning capabilities, hallucinations may reduce decision reliability.
+Therefore, a new AI paradigm is required to support the evolution of ISAC systems.